 Among participants with severe obesity, there was substantial weight loss 3 years after bariatric surgery, with the majority experiencing maximum weight change during the first year.
 However, there was variability in the amount and trajectories of weight loss and in diabetes, blood pressure, and lipid outcomes.

 The rationale for the choice of procedures was not described in the manuscript.
 There was a highly significant greater weight loss with RYGB compared to LAGB at each 6-month time point.
 While the degree of weight loss with RYGB (31%) is similar to other reports, the weight loss in the LAGB group (16%) was considerably less than the 20-25% in published studies.
 Similarly, the 28% remission of diabetes is considerably lower than the >70% previously reported.
 It is likely that selection bias and severity of diabetes have influenced the results in this rich database.

-Keywords: Hemoglobin A, Glycosylated, Dyslipidemias, Bariatric Surgery, Body Mass Index, Gastric Bypass, Weight Loss, Obesity, Morbid, Blood Pressure, Hypertension, Diabetes Mellitus
+Keywords: Glycated Hemoglobin A, Dyslipidemias, Bariatric Surgery, Body Mass Index, Gastric Bypass, Weight Loss, Obesity, Morbid, Blood Pressure, Hypertension, Diabetes Mellitus

 < Back to Listings